iterative/dvc.org/content/docs/command-reference/checkout.md

   don't match with any DVC-file are removed.
 See options `--force` and `--relink`.
 A list of the changes done is printed.

-> Note that `dvc checkout` support granular targeting of files inside
+> Note that `dvc checkout` supports granular targeting of files inside
 > directories that are
 > [tracked as a whole](/doc/command-reference/add#example-directory).